DanieleSeverin/Time-Tracker/README.md

-# StopWatch App
+# Time Tracker App

 A simple Angular app that allows users to track time spent on various activities.

 ## Installation

-Clone the repository to your local machine using `git clone https://github.com/DanieleSeverin/StopWatch.git` Install the dependencies by running `npm i` in the project directory Start the project by running `ng serve`
+Clone the repository to your local machine using `git clone https://github.com/DanieleSeverin/Time-Tracker.git` Install the dependencies by running `npm i` in the project directory Start the project by running `ng serve`